open-quantum-safe/liboqs-cpp/README.md

 The wrapper is written in standard C++11, hence in the following it is assumed that you have access to a C++11 compliant complier. liboqs-cpp has been extensively tested on Linux, macOS and Windows platforms.
-Continuous integration is provided via CircleCI and AppVeyor.
+Continuous integration is provided via GitHub actions.

 ## Pre-requisites